HOW TO PLAN YOUR 2-DAY FLORENCE ITINERARY

 How to Get to Florence

-Flying into Florence, you have two choices of airports; the larger airport in Pisa is not too far away, and also the smaller Florence Airport.
+Flying into Florence, you have two airport choices; Pisa’s larger airport is not too far away and the smaller Florence Airport.

-From Pisa Airport: take the Pisa Mover shuttle train to Pisa Central Station, where you can transit to one of the regular trains to Florence (Firenze) Santa Maria Novella.
+From Pisa Airport: take the Pisa Mover shuttle train to Pisa Central Station, where you can transit to Florence’s regular trains (Firenze) Santa Maria Novella.

 Best Time to Visit Florence

-Never visit Italian cities in the summer- at least not if you want to avoid the heat and crowds of tourists.
-Italy, like hardly any other country, is stuffed with people in the summer months and Florence is no exception.
+Never visit Italian cities in the summer.
+At least not if you want to avoid the heat and crowds of tourists.
+Like hardly any other country, Italy is stuffed with people in the summer months, and Florence is no exception.

 The shoulder season is certainly the best time to visit Florence.
 So, if you can, visit Florence in April or May (and early June probably) or from mid-September to October.

-Luxury Hotels in Florence:: For the ultimate luxury hotel, check out rates at Florence´s Four Season.
-This hotel chain knows how to impress and it seems, that it does a great job in Florence, too.
+Luxury Hotels in Florence: For the ultimate luxury hotel, check out Florence´s Four Season rates.
+This hotel chain knows how to impress, and it seems that it does a great job in Florence, too.
 Click here to get more information on the rates.

 Mid-Range Hotels in Florence: This mid-range hotel is located close to the Boboli Gardens and the Piazzale Michelangelo.
 It offers free parking.
 Check out the rates for the Park Palace in Florence.

-Budget Hotels in Florence: The Plus Florence is a hostel that is located near some of the main attractions and you can book dorms or private rooms.
+Budget Hotels in Florence: The Plus Florence is a hostel near some of the main attractions, and you can book dorms or private rooms.
 Find out more about the hotel by clicking here.

 Many of the attractions listed here are in the city center and within walking distance of each other.
 But if you need to take a bus or public transportation in general, don’t worry.
 It is easy, safe, cheap, and reliable.

-If you stay outside the city center, then you will arrive at one of the train stations – Santa Maria Novella or Campo di Marte – and then can walk or take the bus.
+If you stay outside the city center, you will arrive at one of the train stations – Santa Maria Novella or Campo di Marte – and then walk or take the bus.

-Tickets for the buses can be bought at tobacco shops and newsagents, and they come as either a single trip or multi-trip.
+You can buy tickets for the buses at tobacco shops and newsagents, and they come as either a single trip or a multi-trip.
 Tickets are quite cheap and are only around 1,50€ one way.
-A last resort is to buy one from the driver, but it will cost you a bit more.
-Just remember to always validate your ticket on the bus (or at the train station when taking the train).
+The last resort is to buy one from the driver, but it will cost you a bit more.
+Remember always to validate your ticket on the bus (or at the train station when taking the train).
 ALWAYS!